- Conor Benn Is Now Cleared To Fight And Will Do So This Saturday In The US

 CONOR BENN IS BACK.

-The British Welterweight star will return to the ring against Mexico’s 24-year-old Rodolfo Orozco (32-3-3, 24 KOs).
+The British Welterweight star will return to the ring this Saturday in Orlando, Florida live on DAZN with Mexico’s 24-year-old Rodolfo Orozco (32-3-3, 24 KOs) in the opposite corner.

 Benn and Orozco will meet in the co-feature at 154-pounds on a card which is topped by a battle of super lightweight contenders, Richardson Hitchins and Jose Zepeda.